Liz Truss' waning power brings political plots, and jokes - KESQ

 A national election does not have to be held until 2024, and a few Conservatives say Truss should be given a second chance.
 But lawmaker Charles Walker said that if Truss led the party into the next election, “I think we’ll be out (of power) for 15 years.”

-The chaos is unprecedented even for a country that has experienced plenty of political turbulence.
+The chaos is unprecedented even for a country that has experienced plenty of political turbulence in recent years.
 Since the shock 2016 referendum vote to leave the European Union, Britain has seen years of bitter wrangling with the EU, two general elections and three prime ministers.

 “British politics and economics is convulsed from time to time, as many countries are,” said Tony Travers, visiting professor in the Department of Government at the London School of Economics.
 “But the two coming together — where a political crisis effectively causes an economic one, which then the government has to try to bail itself out from — I think it’s pretty well without parallel.”